 Read Requirements and Guidance

 Your library accepts specific obligations with Program participation.
 Read the Legal Requirements and Program Regulations of the Federal Depository Library Program and the associated Guidance.
+A summary document is also available for download: Legal Requirements & Program Regulations of the FDLP at a Glance.

 Learn about Item Numbers and How to Modify Your Library’s Selections